lawrencechen0921/AWS-EC2-static-website/README.md

 We can easily createa static website using EC2 acting as a webserver, with installed Apache.In this lab, you will

-•Use EC2 to create the same website for Lab 1.1.
+•Use EC2 to create the same website for S3 static website

 Steps:
 1.Follow the bootstrap.txt to install required package